Seven (Taylor Swift song): Critical reception

 New Statesman critic Anna Leszkiewicz defined the song as "a deft elegy to the lost unselfconsciousness of childhood".
 In a review published in The Guardian, Laura Snapes described the loss of innocence depicted in "Seven" and the self-interrogation it reflects as "devastating."
 Music journalist Robert Christgau preferred the youth-tinged themes of "Seven" to the more mature songs on the album.
 Max Heilman of Riff Magazine praised Swift's indie folk approach to the narrative and her vocal dynamic in "Seven".
-Others praised the lyric "Then you won't have to cry / Or hide in the closet" for its allusions to her friend's queerness.
+Others praised the lyric "Then you won't have to cry / Or hide in the closet" for its purported allusions to her friend's queerness.
 Slate's Carl Wilson opined that "writing of child abuse with this lightness of touch is a feat".

-Several critics pointed to the song as highlight on Folklore.
+Several critics pointed to the song as a highlight on Folklore.
 Roison O'Connor chose it as the "most moving song on the album."
-While acknowledging Swift's dramatic turn from her previous pop music, Jody Rosen of the Los Angeles Times described "Seven" as a staple nostalgic track, comparing it to her earlier work narrating childhood friendship.
+While acknowledging Swift's turn from her previous pop music, Jody Rosen of the Los Angeles Times described "Seven" as a staple nostalgic track, comparing it to her earlier work narrating childhood friendship.
 Rosen chose it as "possibly the album's prettiest moment" and highlighted the feminist themes in the lyric "Before I learned civility / I used to scream ferociously / Anytime I wanted."
 In an NPR critics roundtable, Ann Powers chose "Seven" as a standout on Folklore, arguing it defined Folklore's underlying web of memory.
-Similar to Rosen, she praised Swift's crafted twist on childhood nostalgia, a common theme in her work.
+Similar to Rosen, she praised Swift's twist on childhood nostalgia, a common theme in her work.

 Mikael Wood of the Los Angeles Times ranked it as the 5th best song on the album, praising the "narrative experimentation", while Jason Lipshutz of Billboard placed it at 3rd, praising the production, instrumentals, and the imagery "steeped in authenticity".
 Eric Mason of Slate Magazine ranked it second (behind "Exile"), describing it as "one of Folklores most chilling moments" and praising its maturity compared to her earlier works reflecting childhood friendship and unstable family relationships.
-Callie Ahlgrim and Courteney Larocca of Insider chose "Seven" as among the seven best tracks on the album and referred to its nostalgic lyrics as "pure whimsical magic," comparing the chorus to "a shot of espresso."
+Callie Ahlgrim and Courteney Larocca of Insider listed "Seven" among the seven best tracks on the album and referred to its nostalgic lyrics as "pure whimsical magic," comparing the chorus to "a shot of espresso."
 Ryan Leas of Stereogum wrote that it "leveled [him] each listen" and ranked it as his 4th favorite song of 2020.
 On the other hand, Jillian Mapes' review of Folklore published in Pitchfork argued that while the track is not a "wild misstep", it is disposable compared to the rest of the songs on the album.

-Commercial performance

-Following the release of Folklore, "Seven" debuted at number 35 on the Billboard Hot 100 chart alongside the album's 15 other songs and at number 11 on the Rolling Stone Top 100.
-Additionally, the song debuted at number seven on the Billboard Hot Rock & Alternative Songs chart.
-The song reached the top 20 in Australia, Malaysia, and Singapore.

-Usage in media

-"Seven" is played during the closing credits of 2022 coming-of-age drama film Summering.